anirudh-pandey/TheFlyingFishGameApp/README.md

 # TheFlyingFishGame
 A simple yet fun android game

-The Proposed project is Android Application(Game) The Flying Fish Game.
+The Proposed project is an android application(Game) named "The Flying Fish Game".

 ### Description of the game:
 You have the control of a flying fish and to increase your score you need to feed the fish with food.
 There are 3 types of foods:-